The skin: the essentials of its structure, its functions and its balance

 These different skin conditions indicate that the skin needs appropriate support to restore the natural balance of its physiology.

-Our skin is a living, intelligent organ , whose balance relies on a delicate organization and precise physiological mechanisms.
+Our skin is a living, intelligent organ, whose balance relies on a intricate organization and precise physiological mechanisms.
 Understanding its multi-layered structure, its various functions, and its potential imbalances allows us to adopt more respectful and effective skincare routines on a daily basis.

 TOPICREM formulas have all been designed to provide protective hydration and preserve the skin barrier of sensitive skin for the whole family.